The 7 Best German-English and German-only Dictionaries for Language Learners

-There are lots of German dictionaries that focus on the German language of today.
-Whether they’re updated by native speakers online or crafted specifically for language learners, they can keep you on top of learning new vocabulary and sounding like a local.
+Whether they’re updated by native speakers online or crafted specifically for language learners, German dictionaries can keep you on top of learning new vocabulary and sounding like a local.

-No matter whether you’ve just started, you’re only traveling through German-speaking countries or you’ve been living abroad for 20 years, these dictionaries can help you out with learning local slang, sayings and the stuff you might not learn in a classroom.
+No matter whether you’ve just started, you’re only traveling through German-speaking countries or you’ve been living abroad for 20 years, you’ll find something new to learn in these German-only dictionaries.

 German Dictionaries Made by and for Everyday German Speakers